system76/docs/_articles/power-on-failure-laptop.md

 ---
 layout: article
-title: Failure to Power on - Laptop
+title: Power on Failure - Laptop
 description: >
   Troubleshoot if your Laptop is not powering on
 keywords: